DDDtools/AdvancedScale/README.md

 <h2>&nbsp;&nbsp;&nbsp;&nbsp;2.
 Edge/Corner Handles</h2>

-To activate Edge/Corner handles hold `Ctrl button` or select Corner Handles from the menu at the bottom right
+To activate Edge/Corner handles hold `Ctrl button` or select `Corner Handles checkbox` from the menu at the bottom right.
+Hover your mouse over the place where the handle should be

 <img src="Images/CornerHandles.png" >

-- **`Edge handles`** located on the edges of the bounding box.
+- **`Edge Handles`** located on the edges of the bounding box.
 Drag a handle to scale the selection along two axes simultaneously while keeping the opposite edges fixed

 <p>&nbsp;</p>